fbpx

 Symbols, Thresholds and Rebirth

 Hills-Acrylic-and-Oil-painting-on-canvas-by-topalskiAn archetypal experience of being human is the need and possibility at certain times throughout our lives to be reborn.
 To reinvent ourselves, to make a fresh start, to reimagine our role and place in the world, to embrace new values and discard what no longer serves us.
-This need and possibility of creatively crafting our identity and journey is an integral part of what in Jungian terms we refer to as individuation.
-The process of becoming an ever more honest and refined version of yourself.
+This need and possibility of creatively crafting our identity and journey is an integral part of what in Jungian terms we refer to as individuation—the process of becoming an ever more honest and refined version of yourself.

-I have been reflecting on this of late.
-How fortunate we are to be given these frequent and regular opportunities for renewal.
-I have always celebrated the threshold offered by a new year and put great stock in this.
-I count among my blessings that I have maintained a certain naiveite and resisted cynicism in this regard.
 The new year has never failed to renew my spirit and commitment to be a better version of my previous self.
-More recently though what has dawned on me is the gift offered of every new day.
+More recently though what has dawned on me is the gift offered on every new day.
 Just how profound the blessing is of being reborn every day.
-This gift of rebirth and renewal that we receive daily is a good example of what is meant by the term, archetypal.
+This gift of rebirth and renewal that we receive daily is a good example of what is meant by archetypal.

 And then at night, to relax the creative tension, to forgive oneself the sins (failures, inadequacies et al.) of the day.
 To return to a state of slumber and deep rest, to renew one’s spirit and energies, to be ready to once again the following morning, receive the gift of a new day and meet it with an open heart and clear mind.

 A cinematic metaphor that portrays this idea so well is the eternal repetition in Groundhog Day, the 1993 comedy-drama, starring Bill Murray in the lead, as a weatherman who gets caught in a time loop.
 He must repeat the same day, seemingly endlessly, until some epiphany is achieved that allows him to move on along his linear timeline.
 In philosophy and theology, the idea of the eternal return of time or eternal recurrence of time and events is found in many diverse traditions.
-Possibly one of the most well know expressions of this idea comes from Nietzsche,
+Possibly one of the most well-known expressions of this idea comes from Nietzsche,

-“Whoever thou mayest be, beloved stranger, whom I meet here for the first time, avail thyself of this happy hour and of the stillness around us, and above us, and let me tell thee something of the thought which has suddenly risen before me like a star which would fain shed down its rays upon thee and everyone, as befits the nature of light. – Fellow man!
-Your whole life, like a sandglass, will always be reversed and will ever run out again, – a long minute of time will elapse until all those conditions out of which you were evolved return in the wheel of the cosmic process.
+“Whoever thou mayest be, beloved stranger, whom I meet here for the first time, avail thyself of this happy hour and the stillness around us, and above us, and let me tell thee something of the thought which has suddenly risen before me like a star which would fain shed down its rays upon thee and everyone, as befits the nature of light. – Fellow man!
+Your whole life, like a sandglass, will always be reversed and will ever run out again, – a long minute will elapse until all those conditions out of which you were evolved return in the wheel of the cosmic process.
 And then you will find every pain and every pleasure, every friend and every enemy, every hope and every error, every blade of grass and every ray of sunshine once more, and the whole fabric of things which make up your life.
 This ring in which you are but a grain will glitter afresh forever.
 And in every one of these cycles of human life, there will be one hour where, for the first time one man, and then many, will perceive the mighty thought of the eternal recurrence of all things:– and for mankind, this is always the hour of Noon”.

 Notes on the Eternal Recurrence – Vol. 16 of Oscar Levy Edition of Nietzsche’s Complete Works